Although nearly all our classes are described as ‘box standard’ there are still subtle things you can do to a slot car to maximise its performance.

 Final Word on Tuning

-You can do all of the above and still the best tuning you can achieve is practise.
+You can do all of the above and still the best tuning you can achieve is practice.
 Nothing beats practising.